 A-13.
-Shoshone-Bannock Tribal Museum (Simplot Road, Fort Hall, ID) exhibits objects from the Shoshone and Bannock Indian Tribes and provides information about tribal history.
-Open June- Aug., daily, 9:30 a.m.-5 p.m.; Sept -May, Mon.-Fri.
-9:30 a.m.-5 p.m.
-Modest admission charged.
+Shoshone-Bannock Tribal Museum (Simplot Road, Fort Hall, ID) exhibits objects from the Shoshone and Bannock Indian

+Tribes and provides information about tribal history.
+Open to the public year-round.
+A modest admission is charged.

 Directions: Fort Hall is about halfway between Pocatello and Blackfoot, Idaho.
-From Pocatello, take I-15 north to Exit 80 at the Fort Hall Indian Reservation.
+From Pocatello, take I-15 north to Exit 80 at the Fort Hall Indian

+Reservation.
 Turn west (left) at the end of the exit onto Ross Fork Road.
 The museum is on the south side of the Trading Post Complex, less than a mile from the freeway exit and about 2 miles east of the town of Fort Hall.